edelstorm/documentations/docs/cdn-en.md

 ***

-**Mapping CNAME Cloudfront et Amazon Lightsail**
+**CNAME Cloudfront and Amazon Lightsail Mapping**

-:    * Sélectionnez la distribution Cloudfront que vous venez de créer en cochant la case puis cliquez sur {==Paramètre de distribution==}.
+:    * Click on the Cloudfront distribution ID.
-:    * Copier / collez le contenu de la section *Nom de domaine*.
+:    * Copy *Domain name* content.
-:    * Revenez dans votre interface Lightsail, dans la section Mise en réseau puis dans la zone DNS de votre nom de domaine.
+:    * Go back to the Lightsail interface, in the Networking section then in your domain name's DNS zone.
-:    * Ajoutez un enregistrement de type CNAME : tappez `cdn1.exemple.com`, liez le au nom de domaine de la distribution Cloudfront et sauvegardez l'ensemble.
+:    * Add a record and choose *CNAME record* on the first field.
+For the *subdomain* field type `cdn1` and for the *Maps to* field paste the content you just copied.
+Then save.

 ***